 The short answer is yes!

 It may be cold and snow is all around, but solar panels work in the winter season.
 However, since days are shorter during this time of year, their output is not the same during other seasons like the summer.
-For example, snow on your roof can cause solar panels to collect and convert less sunlight which affects electric output.
+For example, snow on your roof can cause solar panels to collect and convert less sunlight which affects the electric output.

 Solar panels need sunlight in order to generate electricity.
-The photovoltaic (PV) cells catch light and electrons in the panel are put into motion creating current.
+The photovoltaic (PV) cells catch light and electrons in the panel are put into motion creating a current.
 This is then sent to your house’s distribution box to power appliances and lighting.
 Some homes have a rechargeable battery that can store power so that it can still provide electricity for your home at night.

 Solar panels work the same way any season!

 In different climates or temperatures, they capture the sun’s rays and convert them into electricity which in turn powers your home.
-This is the same process day in day out, no matter what the weather.
+This is the same process day in and day out, no matter what the weather.

 Solar panels can actually perform more efficiently in cold conditions.

 The problem during the winter season for solar panels is shorter operating hours and accumulated snow which obscures panels and impacts production.